city

 If the material is obscene, then it is a fifth-degree felony and can be punished by up to a year in prison and a fine of up to $2,500.

-Building a Defense With Our Dayton Sex Crime Defense Lawyer
+Building a Defense with Our Dayton Sex Crime Defense Lawyer

 Disseminating matter harmful to juveniles can either be a misdemeanor or felony offense depending on the particular circumstances of the event.